What is the minimum age to enter?

 The 42 mile route is the same as the 100 mile route until riders arrive in Coventry city centre where they will be directed by signage and marshals towards the finish line in University Square.

-How many Rider Pit Stops are there on the 42 mile route?
-If so, what food and drink will be available?
+How many Rider Pit Stops are there along the route and what will be available?

 What is the minimum speed riders must maintain?